jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 ### Is there a metronome, synchronization, or some other way of keeping in time?

-No. Musicians on a Jamulus server simply play in real time together as they would in person.
+No. Musicians on a Jamulus Server simply play in real time together as they would in person.
 If you want to have a time signal, then there are shared metronome solutions on the Internet you can try.
 But it’s probably best to just minimise latency so nobody has an overall delay more than about 30-50 ms.

 Bear in mind also that all participants should follow [The Golden Rule](/wiki/Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together) which will also determine whether you can play in time properly.

-### How do I know if I can join a server?
+### How do I know if I can join a Server?
 Are there rules?

 In general, if somebody lists a Server on one of the Public Directories provided by Jamulus by default, they accept that anyone can play on it.
 Jamulus has no password protection or other authentication mechanisms built in.
-However, some servers may state their policies in the welcome message you will see in the chat window.
+However, some Servers may state their policies in the welcome message you will see in the chat window.

-Note also that servers do not have to be registered on a Directory in order for Jamulus clients to connect to them.
-Server operators can simply give out the address of their  servers to those they want to play with, and they can then connect directly.
+Note also that Servers do not have to be registered on a Directory in order for Jamulus clients to connect to them.
+Server operators can simply give out the address of their  Servers to those they want to play with, and they can then connect directly.
 Have a look at [this overview for more information](/wiki/Running-a-Server#server-types).

 ### Why shouldn’t I use wireless equipment?